airen95/Fashion_Classification/README.md

 #### Not only fast and convenient, what is better about yolov5?
 In the lastest version, it also embeded the function of autoatically drawing result evaluation.
 Here what I get after 100 epochs
  ![Result](R.png).
+ As you can see, the Recall score was not as good as I expected which meant my model still wrongly classified many classes, esp those with imbalance data.

  # IV.
 In the future:
  #### Add more images for  imbalanced categories such as: short-pant or vay-chong-nang.